 33. A Murder is Announced by Agatha Christie (1950)

-One of the best books by Agatha Christie, A Murder is Announced features the seemingly unassuming but shrewd Miss Marple.
+Another one of the many best Agatha Christie novesl, A Murder is Announced features the seemingly unassuming but shrewd Miss Marple.
 Where Hercule Poirot is proud to announce his intelligence and incomparable detecting skills, Miss Marple goes about her investigation in a more quiet and subtle manner.
 Placing herself in gatherings or places where gossips abound, she cunningly gets information without the person realizing that they’ve actually divulged more than they intended.

 The local gazette publishes an intriguing open invitation to take part in a murder mystery at the house of Letitia Blacklock.
 People of the village show up merely out of curiosity, then without warning, the lights go out and a gunshot rings.
 As the police are at their wits end to solve the case, they reluctantly agree to allow Miss Marple to assist after she presents them with a clue that they had missed.
 As with all Agatha Christie books, this is a quick read and guaranteed enjoyment.